Troubleshooting your IPTV system

-The main reason for poor IPTV picture quality or frozen screen is a your internet connection drooping packets, or high latency, all off which will affect the operation and picture quality when watching any IPTV services.
-Unlike using your PC, TV streaming needs a good, stable internet service, and just because your internet is supper fast and you can surf the web fine on your PC, it dos not mean your internet service is working without any problems.
+The biggest reason for poor IPTV picture quality or frozen screen is a your internet connection drooping packets, or high latency, all off which will affect the operation and picture quality when watching any IPTV services.
+Unlike using your PC, TV streaming needs a good, stable internet service, and just because your internet is supper fast and you can surf the web fine on your PC, it dose not mean that your internet service is working without any problems.

-Your Set-Top Box will work with a stable ADSL connection of 1.5Mbps or more.
+Your Set-Top Box will work with a stable ADSL connection of 3Mbps or more.
 Please test your speed Via an internet speed checker and a PING test.
-If you need to improve your service please contact your internet service provider, has this is outside of our control.
+If you need to improve your service please contact your internet service provider, as this is outside of our control.

 If you are unable to access any channels